+It is strongly recommended to complete the module solid-state physics first.
+In addition, knowledge of molecular physics is desired.

+addition, microago o morodata: pinyo.
+00.000.00.

-Conditions: It is strongly recommended to complete addition, knowledge of molecular physical conditions. • • Frequency: annually Recommended Semester: from 2.
-Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: according to the examination regulations of the study program
+Frequency: Sommersemester Recommended Semester: Minimal Duration of the Module: 1 semester[s]

+ITOTTI Z. i semester[s]

+Contact Hours: Repeat Exams Permitted:

+5 according to the examination

+regulations of the study program